mdiller/rube-goldberg/README.md

 A rube-goldberg machine / telephone game thing, where you give it a message (like "banana") and it passes it to each part of the chain and then that part of the chain passes it on to the next part, and it will be glorious.
 I can implement each part in a different language and connect them all with webhooks.

+## Todo
+- first create a control server / test thing to configure parts and test parts

 ## Basic Design

 Each part of the contraption has an http server where it listens for a post request, and then upon recieving it, sends another post request.
 If I do this in a uniform way, then i can plug/play thing into different orders